 - At the entrance to your house, lay out a red carpet and put up some fairy lights.
 Set up a big chalk board with written details of the DJ or band

 - Place a 'Bouncer' at the door who can collect the tickets as the kids arrive for the kids dance party.

-Get those dancing feet out as I have lined up some great DANCE PARTY GAMES & ACTIVITIES that will have the kids swinging and singing to the beat.
+Get those dancing feet out as I have lined up some great games and activities that will have the kids swinging and singing to the beat.

 - Nibbles and finger foods work best and make sure that you have a lots of drinks available.

 - Mini burgers and Hot Dogs